buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 ```

 For Amazon ECR (Elastic Container Registry), the username must be `AWS`
-and a token can be generated with `aws ecr get-login-password --region REGION`
+and a short-lived token can be generated with `aws ecr get-login-password --region REGION`
 (replace `REGION` with the region matching the ECR image URL):

 ```